xinwenfu/ESP32Ota/README.md

 # Setup
-1. If needed, Change Ubuntu VM to use the briadged adaptor
+1. If not confifured, Change Ubuntu VM to use the briadged adaptor

-2. If needed, open a terminal in Ubuntu.
-Type the following command to install networking tools for Ubuntu
+2. If not installed, open a terminal in Ubuntu, and type the following command to install networking tools
 ```
 sudo apt install net-tools
 ```